 It remains a fact: The flight is the most polluting part of your trip.
 And if you don´t want to miss the journey, you only have two options: either you travel with guilty conscience or you compensate the CO2 emissions, for example with one of the popular platforms like www.myclimate.org.
 The compensation of a roundtrip flight from New York to San José in economy class costs about 35 US$ per person.
 Some airlines like United offer the voluntary offset of your emissions right in the booking process.

 Second step: Choosing a climate-neutral travel agency with a sustainability certificate

 The Costa Rican Tourism Board certifies sustainable tourism companies with the “CST” (Certificado para la Sostenibilidad Turística) for more than 10 years now.
 If you want to be sure to choose the best travel experiences and programs for your trip, a local travel agency might be the best option.
 Make sure this agency is CST certified.
 This is a guarantee that your journey will be environmentally and socially compatible.
 Just a few agencies are additionally certified as climate-neutral companies (for example www.aratours.com).
 Here you can be sure that the company measures, reduces and compensates all of its emissions.

 Third step: Choosing a hotel with a sustainability certificate

-Forth step: A climate neutral Rent a Car company
+Fourth step: A climate-neutral Rent a Car company

-With this 5 ideas, you travel Costa Rica in a very eco and climate-friendly way and with a good conscience.
+With these 5 ideas, you travel to Costa Rica in a very eco and climate-friendly way and with a good conscience.
 It’s more than that: you are even contributing to the protection of the rainforest and into reforestation.

-Do you have another ideas how to make your trip more sustainable?
-I am looking forward for your feedback!
+Do you have other ideas about how to make your trip more sustainable?
+I am looking forward to your feedback!

 Do you like this article?
 Pin it! ;-)